SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/AccessControl.rst

 Default Initializers
 ~~~~~~~~~~~~~~~~~~~~

-Swift provides a :newTerm:`default initializer` (without any arguments)
+Swift provides a :newTerm:`default initializer` without any arguments
 for any structure or base class
 that provides default values for all of its properties
 and does not provide at least one initializer itself.
 This default initializer is described in :ref:`Initialization_DefaultInitializers`.
 Where available, the default initializer
-has the same accessibility as the type it initializes.
+has the same access level as the type it initializes.

 For a type that is defined as ``public``,
 the default initializer can only be accessed
 within the module in which the type is defined.
 If you want a public type to be initializable with a no-argument initializer
 when used in another module,
-provide a custom implementation of a public no-argument initializer
+you must provide a custom implementation of a public no-argument initializer
 as part of the type's definition.

 .. _AccessControl_DefaultMemberwiseInitializersForStructureTypes: